Quick Answer

 In a hurry?
 TL;DR

-- 1Google Street View photo captured a murder suspect loading a large bag into a car.
+- 1Google Street View captured a suspect loading a large bag into a car near the crime scene.

 Why It Matters